Free shipping on all orders over $249

 • Make sure you are using the correct octane for your engine.
 Lower octane will cause detonation and will blow up a built engine.
 Stay away from non ethanol or non oxy fuel, it is very bad for our engines.
 Kwik Trip 91 fuel is non ethanol and very bad fuel for turbo engines.

 • If you have 400 WHP or more you will want to change your oil more frequently than 2500-3000 miles.
 Depending on your HP and driving style will depend how frequently.
+Oil changes are the cheapest insurance for your engine.
+We suggest 1500 mile oil changes for most builds making 450 WHP+.

 • If you store your vehicle for the winter you will want to change the engine oil before and after.